$M$-estimation and deconvolution in a diffusion model with application to biosensor transdermal blood alcohol monitoring: Transdermal blood alcohol monitoring: Simulations and data analysis

 \subsection{Simulation studies}

-Our simulation studies aim to validate our theoretical results on the consistency and asymptotic normality of the parameter estimate given in Theorem \ref{thm:ls.cons.asy.dist.qonly}, and to also illustrate the practical impact of the number of observations on its behavior.
+In Section \ref{subsub:q} we validate our theoretical results on the consistency and asymptotic normality of the parameter estimate given in Theorem \ref{thm:ls.cons.asy.dist.qonly}, and also illustrate the practical impact of the number of observations on its behavior.
+In \ref{subsub:brac} we evaluate the behavior of the BrAC curve estimates, and the associated confidence bounds.